linkerd/linkerd2/rfc/helm.md

 ```
 helm install incubator/linkerd2

+# or, for users with cluster-level privileges
+helm install incubator/linkerd2 --set stage=config
+# followed by, for users with just namespace-level privileges
+helm upgrade incubator/linkerd2 --set stage=control-plane

 ```
 That would install linkerd using the most common settings.
 The `NOTES.txt` file (rendered and shown when this command completes) could provide the follow instructions/warnings:
 - Instructions on how to, optionally, install the linkerd CLI